thoughtbot/guides/protocol/README.md

 miscommunication.

-They make comments and ask questions directly on lines of code in the Github web interface or in Campfire.
+They make comments and ask questions directly on lines of code in the Github web interface or in Hipchat.

 For changes which they can make themselves, they check out the branch.